 Priscilla Roth is a training and supervising analyst with the British Psychoanalytic Society.
 Following her degree in psychology at Berkeley, she worked as a research assistant at the University of California at Berkeley.
 In the early 1970s she moved to the UK and trained first as a child and adolescent psychotherapist at the Tavistock Clinic, London, and shortly thereafter as an adult psychoanalyst with the British Psychoanalytic Society.

-During her analytic training she was influenced by her analytic and supervisory experiences with Leslie Sohn, Ruth Risenberg-Malcom, Herbert Rosenfeld and Hannah Segal.
+During her analytic training she was influenced by her analytic and supervisory experiences with Leslie Sohn, Ruth Risenberg-Malcom, Herbert Rosenfeld and Hanna Segal.
 She was then a member of the Betty Joseph Workshop for 30 years, working closely with contemporaries such as Ron Britton, Michael Feldman, John Steiner and Ignes Sodré.

 Her background experience as a child psychotherapist working in the public health service for many years is evident in her work with adults.
 Her clinical work illustrates a profound understanding of the complex interplay between the impact of early developmental experiences and the role of unconscious phantasy in shaping the development of the mind.